Biological Engineering (BIEN)

 Develops a basic understanding of the science of biology, including an introduction to the disciplines of biochemistry, cell organization, metabolism, genetics, genomics, molecular biology, recombinant DNA technology and evolution.
 Provides a basic introduction to several key techniques used in biological engineering laboratories.
 Uses examples of complex and creative structures engineered by natural processes.
 Formerly CHEN 2820.

-Requisites: Requires prereq or coreq course of CHEN 1201 or CHEN 1211 or CHEM 1113 or MCEN 1024 (minimum grade C-).
+Requisites: Requires prereq or coreq course of CHEN 1201 or CHEN 1211 or CHEM 1113 or CHEM 1400 or MCEN 1024 (minimum grade C-).
 Restricted to College of Engineering (ENGRU) undergraduates and IUT On Track applicants only.

 BIEN 2840 (1-4) Independent Study